Adrienne Kmetz

 There are egregious examples of bad management: From taking credit for an idea, never surfacing an idea, hiding problems, placing blame, “quiet firing,” to generally not following the window-mirror principle, managers can bungle their way to a resignation letter if they ignore their employee’s career aspirations.

-But what about the new managers, the ones that just aren’t sure how to guide their staff yet, and can’t seem to get out ahead of their eagerness?
-As you can imagine with a motivated employee, you can’t kick the can down the road for so long.
+But what about the new managers, the ones that just aren’t sure how to guide their staff yet, are eager but need direction?
+They're going to feel unsupported and won't put up with that for long.
+You can’t kick the can down the road for so long.

 The risk if you don’t address it?

 Poor retention is expensive, but so is complacency and disconnection.
-Basically, you’ll burn them out and they’ll leave, or worse, you’ll burn them out and they’ll stay.
+Basically, apathy and neglect could mean you’ll burn them out and they’ll leave, or worse, you’ll burn them out and they’ll stay.

 And as recent trends show, no one’s loyal anymore, on the side of the employer or employee.
 If a manager tries to suppress growth – whether consciously or not intentionally at all – and they’ll have people going straight around them.
 Those optics are really not better than the alternative, which is their employee succeeding under their management!